Harlem Heat

 Harlem Heat was a professional wrestling tag team composed of two brothers, Booker and Lash Huffman (better known as Booker T and Stevie Ray).
 The team achieved their greatest success in World Championship Wrestling (WCW), where they won the WCW World Tag Team Championship a record ten times.
 Kevin Powers of WWE remarked: "When debating the greatest tag team in WCW history, Harlem Heat and The Steiner Brothers are more or less interchangeable."

-Harlem Heat was inducted into the WWE Hall of Fame on April 6, 2019 as part of the 2019 class.
+Harlem Heat was inducted into the WWE Hall of Fame on April 6, 2019, as part of the 2019 class.

 History

 Western Wrestling Alliance (1989–1991)

 Booker T and Stevie Ray started to team together as The Huffman Brothers in Ivan Putski's Western Wrestling Alliance after a brief feud with each other.
 Soon after, the WWA ceased operating and the brothers started touring the Texas independent circuit.

 Global Wrestling Federation (1992–1993)

-Huffman Brothers caught the eye of Skandor Akbar who was involved with the Global Wrestling Federation out of Dallas in 1992.
-The brothers were repackaged as The Ebony Experience and quickly rose through the ranks of the GWF tag team division under the guidance of Gary Hart, defeating Skandor Akbar's "Goodfellows" ("Gorgeous" Gary Young and Steve Dane) for the GWF Tag Team Championship on July 31, 1992.
-Their first run with the GWF tag title lasted only a week before they were defeated by The Blackbirds (”Iceman” King Parsons and Action Jackson).
+The Huffman Brothers caught the eye of Skandor Akbar who was involved with the Global Wrestling Federation out of Dallas in 1992.
+The brothers were repackaged as the "Ebony Experience" and quickly rose through the ranks of the GWF tag team division under the guidance of Gary Hart, defeating Skandor Akbar's "Goodfellows" ("Gorgeous" Gary Young and Steve Dane) for the GWF Tag Team Championship on July 31, 1992.
+Their first run with the GWF tag title lasted only a week before they were defeated by the Blackbirds (”Iceman” King Parsons and Action Jackson).
 Booker and Stevie Ray made a comeback and defeated the cheating birds in September.

 The second run with the title lasted a bit longer than a week, but was ultimately short lived as the Rough Riders (Black Bart and Johnny Mantell) won the gold on October 23.
 The title loss was forced due to Booker T suffering a knee injury that needed surgery and time off to recover.
-In early 1993 the Ebony Experience returned to action and started to chase The Bad Breed (Axl and Ian Rotten) who had won the titles while Booker T recovered.
+In early 1993 the Ebony Experience returned to action and started to chase the Bad Breed (Axl Rotten and Ian Rotten) who had won the titles while Booker T recovered.
 On February 26 the Ebony Experience won their third GWF Tag Team championship, becoming the only team to hold that title three times.
-Their third run with the title proved to be their longest as they held them until May 7 where Guido Falcone and Vito Mussolini (known as The Sicilian Stallions) defeated them for the titles.
+Their third run with the title proved to be their longest as they held them until May 7 where Guido Falcone and Vito Mussolini (known as the Sicilian Stallions) defeated them for the titles.
 Not long after this Booker T and Stevie Ray left the GWF, having signed with World Championship Wrestling (WCW).